hharas/the-house-reloaded/README.md

 6. Visit `/login` and create an account.
 7. Visit `/promote?key=youradminkey` to become an administrator.

+Uploads by users will be stored in `uploads/`, static files such as styles and the favicons are present in `static/`.

 ## License

 The House Reloaded is licensed under the GNU General Public License V3.0.